EDUCBA

 Definition of MariaDB AUTO_INCREMENT

 MariaDB provides auto_increment property to the users.
 In which MariaDB generates sequential numbers when we perform insertion operation on specified tables.
-The auto_increment values are always not null, that means the value of that field automatically incremented.
+The auto_increment values are always not null, which means the value of that field is automatically incremented.
 The auto_increment property of columns always starts from one, this is by default value.
-Another main thing about auto_increment property is that automatically generated values are never less than zero or lower than zero.
+Another main thing about the auto_increment property is that automatically generated values are never less than zero or lower than zero.
 We can use only one auto_increment property in each table; the same column must have a primary key or unique key constraint.
-In some storage engines have a by default property like InnoDB , if the key consists of more than one column then auto_increment column must be the first column in that specified table.
+In some storage, engines have a by default property like InnoDB , if the key consists of more than one column, then the auto_increment column must be the first column in that specified table.

 Syntax: